-- "HTTP server and Application Server are working separately, but requests are not passing from HTTP server to Application Server" - "File serving problems" on page 531 - "Graphics do not appear in the JSP file or servlet output" on page 531 - "SRVE0026E: [Servlet Error]-[Unable to compile class for JSP file" on page 532 - "Message like "Message: /ispname.isp(9.0) Include: Mandatory attribute page missing" appears when attempting to browse JSP file" on page 533 - "The JSP Batch Compiler fails with the message "Enterprise Application [application name you typed in] not found."" on page 533 - "There is a translation problem with non-English browser input" on page 533 - "Scroll bars do not appear around items in the browser window" on page 533 - "Error "Page cannot be displayed... server not found or DNS error" appears when attempting to browse a JavaServer Pages (JSP) file using Internet Explorer" on page 533 - "DeploymentDescriptorLoadException results when starting an application" on page 533
+- "HTTP server and Application Server are working separately, but requests are not passing from HTTP server to Application Server" - "File serving problems" on page 481 - "Graphics do not appear in the JSP file or servlet output" on page 481 - "SRVE0026E: [Servlet Error]-[Unable to compile class for JSP file" on page 482 - "After modifying and saving a JSP file, the change does not show up in the browser (the old JSP file displays)" on page 483 - "Message like "Message: /jspname.jsp(9,0) Include: Mandatory attribute page missing" appears when attempting to browse JSP file" on page 483 - "The Java source generated from a JSP file is not retained in the temp directory (only the class file is found)" on page 483 - "The JSP Batch Compiler fails with the message "Enterprise Application [application name you typed in] not found."" on page 483 - "There is a translation problem with non-English browser input" on page 484 - "Scroll bars do not appear around items in the browser window" on page 484 - "Error "Page cannot be displayed... server not found or DNS error" appears when attempting to browse a JavaServer Pages (JSP) file using Internet Explorer" on page 484